luisfranc123/MLDS6_Project/docs/business_understanding/project_charter.md

 ## Methodology

-We will implement the Cross Industry Standard Process for Data Mining (CRISP-DM) methodology, which is a widely used implementation for Machine Learning projects that enable us to predefine each of the working stages within the applied project.
+We will implement the Cross Industry Standard Process for Data Mining (CRISP-DM) methodology, which is a widely used implementation for Machine Learning projects that allows us to predefine each of the stages within the applied project.